frogologist/frogologist.github.io/_posts/2020-09-10-toxic-excuses-customer-success-greg-daines.markdown

 ---
 layout: post
-title:  ""Toxic excuses of Customer Success" by Greg Daines"
+title:  "'Toxic excuses of Customer Success' by Greg Daines"
 date:   2020-09-10 10:39:29 +1000
 categories: it
 ---